solo-io/solo-docs/supergloo/docs/mesh/tutorials/tutorials-4-fault-injection.md

 ```

 There are currently two types of rules enabled: abort and delay.
 Abort rules are the category of rules which
-intercept traffic and return specific reponses.
+intercept traffic and return specific responses.
 For example; the http abort rule changes the status code of the
 response to the one specified by the rule.
 The other rule type, delay, adds timeout to requests which forces them
 to take a specified amount of time before responding.

 > Note that the reference to the upstream crd must be provided in the form of `NAMESPACE.NAME` where NAMESPACE refers to the namespace where the Upstream CRD has been written.
 Upstreams created by Discovery can be found in the namespace where SuperGloo is installed, which is `supergloo-system` by default.

 The equivalent non-interactive command: